 All bacon is different – some’s fattier & thickness varies across brands.
-You’ll have to keep an eye on it because the time varies with the bacon.
+You’ll have to keep an eye on your bacon because the time varies with the bacon.
 My first batch was pretty much charcoal in 20 minutes, my second took almost 40!
 If you use the same kind of bacon every time, you can write down the time to make it easier next time.

 In the meantime, lift a piece or two and look underneath.
 If it’s looking like cooked bacon & the fat has rendered (looks dry) take the bacon out.
-Let it sit for a few minutes, then with a thin spatula, pick up each piece and set it back down.
+Let it sit for a few minutes, then with a thin spatula or tongs, pick up each piece and set it back down.
 That way it won’t harden on to the rack as it cools and crisps.
 If you can’t get it off the rack, don’t pry and chip it up.
 Just put it back in the oven for a minute or two to soften the sugar, then proceed.